 This study has several strengths.
 First, it utilized complex survey analysis to address complex survey design and non-response rates.
 Second, the findings from this study are generalizable to children aged 6-59 months in Nepal and to children of the same age group in demographically and economically similar countries, as it used a nationally representative dataset.

 This study is not free from limitations.
 One of the limitations is due to the missing data we could not utilize some of the important dietary factors like minimum dietary diversity score and birth weight of child.
 Second, due to the cross-sectional nature of the study, the directionality of association is not possible to determine.
-Lastly, the results from this study may not be generalizable to populations outside Nepal.
+Third, the results from this study may not be generalizable to populations outside Nepal.
+Lastly the wide confidence intervals observed in the associations between children’s nutritional status and anemia suggest limited statistical power, likely due to small sample sizes within some subgroups.

 Conclusion

 The prevalence of undernutrition, anemia, and their co-existence remains high among children aged 6-59 months in Nepal.
-Anemia and undernutrition were not found to be associated with each other.
-However, the co-existence of anemia and undernutrition was less likely among children from richest wealth quintile, those whose mothers who attained at least secondary level education, and those whose mothers participated in household decision-making.
+The co-existence of anemia and undernutrition was less likely among children from richest wealth quintile, those whose mothers attained at least secondary level education, and participated in household decision-making.
 Conversely, co-existence was more prevalent among children whose mothers had poor maternal nutritional status.
 It is essential to implement holistic programs and targeted interventions to empower poor families and women from high-risk districts thereby improving the nutritional status of children.

 Data availability